AllureOfTheStars/Allure/README.md

 or something else altogether) on Windows, and in RMB menu, under `Inspect/Application/Local Storage` when run inside the Chrome browser.

-Screen font can be changed by editing the config file in the user data folder.
-For a small game window, the highly optimized `16x16x.fnt` and `8x8xb.fnt` bitmap fonts are the best, but for larger window sizes or if you require international characters (e.g. to give custom names to player characters), a (somewhat) scalable font supplied with the game is the only option.
-The game window automatically scales according to the font size.
+Screen font and consequently window size can be changed by editing the config file in the user data folder.
+The default bitmap font `16x16xw.bdf` covers most national characters in the Latin alphabet (e.g. to give custom names to player characters) and results in a game window of exactly 720p (standard HD) dimensions.
+The `8x8xb.fnt` bitmap font results in a tiny window and covers latin-1 characters only.
+The scalable `16x16xw.woff` font results in window sizes dependent on the `fontSize` parameter in the config file.
+With `fontSize = 16` it should look almost the same as the pixel-perfect `16x16xw.bdf`.

 If you don't have a numeric keypad, you can use mouse for movement or you can enable the compact laptop keys (uk8o79jl) or the Vi keys